Welcome ... thank you for visiting.

 Quill & Quire bestseller.

-At Carleton University he’s a senior research associate in the Centre on North American Politics and Society and teaches Canadian foreign policy at the Norman Paterson School of International Affairs.
-David is, until June 2016, the president of the Canadian International Council's National Capital Branch.
-A past director of the Parliamentary Internship Programme, he has served as a senior policy adviser in the Department of Foreign Affairs and International Trade, and on the immediate staff of the governor general of Canada.
+At Carleton University he’s a senior research associate in the Centre on North American Politics and Society and has taught Canadian foreign policy at the Norman Paterson School of International Affairs.
+David was for three years the president of the Canadian International Council's branch in Ottawa and is currently a director of the CIC.
+A former director of the Parliamentary Internship Programme, he has served as a deputy director at Global Affairs Canada, and on the immediate staff of the governor general of Canada.

 Opinion pieces by David have been in the Toronto Star, the Globe and Mail and other leading newspapers, he has been on CTV, CBC, BBC, and in French on Radio-Canada.
 An Ontario-Quebec Exchange Fellow, he received his doctorate from the Université de Montréal.